-There are over 100 schools which MindPeace partners with to provide school-based mental health services.
-If your school or school system is in need of starting a school based mental health partnership or improving your mental health partnership, MindPeace is your resource.
+There are over 170 schools which MindPeace partners with to provide school-based mental health services.
+If your school or school system would like to start a school based mental health partnership or improve your current mental health partnership, MindPeace is your resource.

 Please call the MindPeace office at (513) 803-0844 to find out how we can help in your school.